Grand Theft Auto 6 release date punted to May 2026

 "With every game we have released, the goal has always been to try and exceed your expectations, and Grand Theft Auto VI is no exception," the company added.
 "We hope you understand that we need this extra time to deliver at the level of quality you expect and deserve."

 Grand Theft Auto, commonly referred to as GTA in the gaming community, has sold millions of copies worldwide.
 But fans have been waiting for more than a decade for a new title.
-The most recent version game, GTA 5 was released in 2013 and sold more than 200 million copies.
+The most recent version game, GTA 5 was released in 2013 and sold over 200 million copies.

 "We support fully Rockstar Games taking additional time to realize their creative vision for Grand Theft Auto VI, which promises to be a groundbreaking, blockbuster entertainment experience that exceeds audience expectations," Zelnick said, according to Bloomberg.